DefensiveOrigins/Detect-msDS-KeyCredentialLink/README.md

-# Auditing and Detecting Changes to msDS-KeyCredentialLink (Shadow Creds)
+# Auditing and Detecting Changes to msDS-KeyCredentialLink (Shadow Credentials)

 ## Enable Auditing of changes to msDS-KeyCredentialLink
 Changes to the msds-KeyCredentialLink are not audited/logged with standard audit configurations.
 This required serious investigations and a partner firm in infosec provided us the answer: TrustedSec.